By Kevin Mims

 Phil Foster Park and Blue Heron Bridge, Riviera Beach

 Phil Foster Park in Southeast Florida is another great, no-boat-required saltwater snorkeling destination.
 It’s home to a snorkeling trail with boulders and artificial reef that host a variety of tropical fish, starfish, octopus, and more.
 The water is relatively shallow averaging six to 10 feet deep, with a maximum depth of 20 feet.
 The park is between two bridges teeming with fish and marine life: Blue Heron Bridge on the west side and a smaller bridge on the east.
 Tides influence visibility and access to some areas, so plan accordingly.
-Go on your own or take a guided tour with Blue Heron Bridge Scuba, which has equipment for rent.
+Go on your own or take a guided tour with Private Scuba Lessons, which has snorkeling equipment for rent.

 Silver Glen, Ocala National Forest